Skip to Main Content

 We strongly recommend using MEDLINE rather than PubMed for these reasons:

 1. PubMed will always return more results than MEDLINE because it includes ahead-of-print and non-peer reviewed articles.
-Don't be fooled by quantity over quality!

 2. A full database search in PubMed creates automatic mappings that expand the focus and reach of your search.
 In MEDLINE, you control these mappings and therefore the focus and scope of your search.